 How do you measure employee engagement?

-In very small organizations, employee engagement is rarely explicitly mentioned.
+Small organizations rarely explicitly mention employee engagement.
 It is simply part of being a small, connected team.
 Company leaders will trust their gut on who is engaged and how to increase engagement.
 This is because very small teams are more likely to have a strong emotional connection to each other and their work.
 There are less layers of people to communicate ideas from the top of the organization to the bottom and vice-versa.
 Small teams therefore are more likely to be aligned toward company goals, making explicit measurement of employee engagement less important to very small teams.

 However, once you begin introducing layers of management, larger project teams, and a higher overall company headcount, quantifying engagement becomes more important.
 It’s difficult for any one person in a large organization to understand or influence engagement across dozens or hundreds of employees.
 This is where employee engagement surveys come into play.
 Surveys give you a framework for measuring engagement factors such as job satisfaction, confidence in leadership, autonomy, mastery, and purpose.
 Once your employees respond to an employee engagement survey, you can identify trends and outliers across departments.
 Survey reporting should give you a concrete measurement of how engaged individuals are, relative to the average person in the company.
 If you are interested in learning more about different types of employee surveys, read our article about how often you should conduct employee engagement surveys.